awsdocs/amazon-route53-docs/doc_source/welcome-dns-service.md

 After you configure Amazon Route 53 to route your internet traffic to your resources, such as web servers or Amazon S3 buckets, here's what happens in just a few milliseconds when someone requests content for www\.example\.com:

-![\[Conceptual graphic that shows how the Domain Name System and Amazon Route 53 route internet traffic to the
-						resources for www.example.com.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/how-route-53-routes-traffic.png)
+![\[Conceptual graphic that shows how the Domain Name System and Route 53 route internet traffic to the resources for www.example.com.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/how-route-53-routes-traffic.png)

 1. A user opens a web browser, enters www\.example\.com in the address bar, and presses Enter\.